 Using search you can find the pattern within the given text.
 If a pattern is found, RegExMatch is returned and you can retrieve details of the results using methods such as RegExMatch.get_string and RegExMatch.get_start.

 var regex = RegEx.new() regex.compile("\\w-(\\d+)") var result = regex.search("abc n-0123") if result: print(result.get_string()) # Would print n-0123

 The results of capturing groups

 () can be retrieved by passing the group number to the various functions in RegExMatch.
-Group 0 is the default and would always refer to the entire pattern.
+Group 0 is the default and will always refer to the entire pattern.
 In the above example, calling

 result.get_string(1) would give you